Anglo-Bruneian War: War

-Brooke hoped to reform the administration of the Sultanate and establish a pro-British government through Hashim and his brother Pengiran Badruddin.
+Brooke hoped to reform the administration of the Sultanate and establish a pro-British government through Hashim and his brother Pengiran Badaruddin.
 In October 1844, Brooke with the aid of Captain Sir Edward Belcher in and the EIC steamer Phlegethon returned the two brothers to Brunei.
 The vessels anchored at the Sultan's audience chamber, demanding Pengiran Yusof's position as Bendahara be replaced by Hashim and asking the Sultan to pledge to suppress piracy in his dominions, as well as to transfer the ownership of the island of Labuan to the British (although the British government had not asked for this).
 The status of Brooke as a Rajah and consul for the British at the time also remained controversial in the United Kingdom as he was not recognised by the British government to represent the British subjects.
 Indirectly, Brooke had become involved in an internal dynastic dispute of Brunei.

 in August 1845, Rear-Admiral Thomas Cochrane who previously arrived at Brunei in July, reappeared with a handful ships to release two Lascar seamen who were believed to be hidden there.
-Badruddin accused Yusof of being involved in the slave trade due to his close relations with a notable pirate leader Sharif Usman in Marudu Bay and the Sultanate of Sulu.
+Badaruddin accused Yusof of being involved in the slave trade due to his close relations with a notable pirate leader Sharif Uthman in Marudu Bay and the Sultanate of Sulu.
 Denying the allegation, Yusof refused to attend a meeting with Cochrane, and escaped after being threatened with force by Cochrane before regaining his own force in Brunei's capital.
-Cochrane then sailed away to Marudu Bay in pursuit of Usman, while Yusof was defeated by Badruddin.
+Cochrane then sailed away to Marudu Bay in pursuit of Uthman, while Yusof was defeated by Badaruddin.
 Hashim managed to establish a rightful position in Brunei Town to become the next sultan after successfully defeating the pirates led by Yusof who fled to Kimanis in northern Borneo, where he was executed.
 Yusof was the favourite noble to the Sultan and with Hashim's victory, this upset the chances of the son of Sultan Omar Ali Saifuddin II becoming the next leader.
 Mahkota, after his capture in Sarawak in 1844 became the Sultan's adviser in Yusof's absence.
 He prevailed on the Sultan to order the execution of Hashim, whose presence had become unwelcome to the royal family, especially due to his close ties with Brooke that were favourable to English policy.
-Beside that, an adventurer (Note: Some claim that Haji Saman was a late commander of the Bruneian Army.) named Haji Saman, who was connected to Yusof, played upon the Sultan's fear of Hashim taking his throne.
+Beside that, Field Marshal Haji Saman, who was connected to Yusof, played upon the Sultan's fear of Hashim taking his throne.
+Also in the next year in 1846, the third Bruneian Civil War began.